AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 Over the years, the rules that govern accessibility in Ada, that is, what operations on pointers are allowed, have grown to a point where they are understood neither by implementers nor by users.
+In particular, the presence of dynamic accessibility checks often are difficult to debug and diagnose.

-We propose a simpler set of rules that are mostly compatible with the current rules.
+We propose a simpler set of rules that are mostly compatible with the current rules which eliminate dynamic accessibility checks at expense of flexibility in the use of so-called "anonymous access types."

 Motivation
 ==========

 We'd like to restore a common understanding of accessibility rules for implementers and users alike.
-The new rules should both be effective at preventing errors and feel natural in Ada.
+The new rules should both be effective at preventing errors and feel natural and compatible in an Ada environment.

 Guide-level explanation
 =======================